"We struggle with dream figures and our blows fall on living faces." Maurice Merleau-Ponty

 I now work full-time as a freelance writer, writing workshop leader, coach, editor and writing retreat leader.
 Contact me if you are interested in any of these services.

 Not sure when transition ends, if it ever does.
 As the saying goes, the only difference between a sad ending and a happy ending is where you stop rolling the film.

 In 2017, I launched a website Our Grandmothers, Our Selves, which has stories about many people's grandmothers.
 Please check it out.
 You can also contact me through that site.

-I am now directing again, my newest play,On the edge of/a cure, and have finally updated my publications list, which you can find on the sidebar.
-Someday, I will have a website, but for now, you can find a lot about me on here.
-Thanks for stopping by...
+In May, I directed my newest play,On the edge of/a cure, and have finally updated my publications list, which now includes an award-winning chapbook of my short-story White shoe lady, which you can find on the sidebar.
+I also have become a certified yoga instructor in the Kripalu lineage.
+What a year!

 I have not posted in a while because on a self-directed writing retreat up here in the Orkney Islands in Scotland.
 Am working on a second book that I'm not talking about until have a workable draft.
 Am revising it now.

 I love this place so much, and it's been seven years since I was last here.
 I have very little to say because absorbing the beauty and working...but will post a few photos.